 Irving Kirsch is a lecturer in medicine at the Harvard Medical School and a professor of psychology at Plymouth University, as well as professor emeritus of psychology at the University of Hull, and the University of Connecticut.
 He has published eight books and numerous scientific articles on placebo effects, antidepressant medication, hypnosis, and suggestion.
 His work has appeared in Science, Science News, New Scientist, New York Times, Newsweek, and BBC Focus and many other leading magazines, newspapers, and television documentaries.

-Frank McLynn is a highly regarded historian, who specializes in biographies and military history.
+Frank McLynn is a highly regarded historian, who specialises in biographies and military history.
 He has written over 20 books, including critically acclaimed biographies of Napoleon and Richard the Lionheart.
 Other books include 1066, Stanley, 1759, and Marcus Aurelius.
 He is a graduate of Wadham College, Oxford, and London University, where he obtained his doctorate.

 Margaret Meek is Emeritus Reader in Education at the Institute of Education in the University of London.
 She supervises research in education, literacy and children's Literature.
 She is a member of the Executive Committe of the National Literacy Trust.
 In 1970 she was awarded the Eleanor Farjeon Prize for services to children and books.